 Furthermore, the power of social networks extends beyond mere encouragement; it can also provide valuable resources and information [55].
 Farmers are more likely to experiment with new practices when they observe their neighbors successfully implementing them or receiving positive reinforcement from community leaders.
 This shared knowledge fosters a culture of adaptation, where farmers feel less isolated in their efforts and more supported in their choices.
 Conversely, if prevailing community norms discourage innovation or adaptation, individuals may hesitate to embrace new practices, fearing social ostracism or skepticism.
 Therefore, leveraging the influence of social norms is essential in promoting climate adaptation strategies.
 Initiatives that engage community leaders and utilize local networks can create an environment where adaptive practices are accepted and celebrated [55].
 By fostering a collective commitment to resilience and sustainability, communities can empower farmers to make informed decisions that enhance their capacity to cope with climate variability, ultimately contributing to greater food security and community well-being.
 Perceived Behavioural Control: Perceived behavioural control refers to farmers’ beliefs regarding their ability to implement adaptation strategies successfully, and it plays a crucial role in shaping their willingness to act.
 Several factors influence this perception, including access to resources, information availability, and necessary skills development.
 When farmers have access to essential resources, such as funding, tools, and materials, they are more likely to feel equipped to adopt new agricultural practices.
 Furthermore, information dissemination through channels like radio broadcasts or agricultural extension services is vital; it informs farmers about the benefits of adaptive strategies and guides them in effectively implementing these practices [56,57].
 Cultivating relevant skills through training and education also enhances farmers’ confidence in adapting.
 For instance, workshops on sustainable farming techniques or climate-smart agriculture can empower farmers with the knowledge and hands-on experience needed to implement new methods.
 When farmers perceive themselves as capable and supported in their efforts, they are significantly more inclined to embrace innovative practices that can mitigate the impacts of climate change [58,59].
 Moreover, awareness of behavioural control encompasses farmers’ beliefs in their ability to implement these coping strategies successfully.
-This perception is crucial for understanding their intentions, as it determines whether farmers feel empowered to act.
+This perception is crucial for understanding their intentions as it determines whether farmers feel empowered to act.
 When farmers recognize they have the necessary resources, skills, and support, they are more inclined to adopt climate-resilient practices.
 Conversely, if they feel constrained by a lack of resources or knowledge, their motivation to act diminishes, leading to inaction in the face of pressing challenges.

 Thus, fostering a strong sense of perceived behavioural control is essential for promoting effective climate adaptation among farmers.
 By addressing barriers to resource access, enhancing information flow, and providing targeted training, stakeholders can empower farmers to adopt adaptive strategies confidently.
 This empowerment enhances individual resilience and strengthens agricultural communities’ capacity to respond to climate variability uncertainties, ultimately contributing to improved food security and sustainability.
 According to Wilson et al. [59], perceived control over behaviour is a crucial predictor of farmers’ inclination toward adopting agrarian practices.
 Through the extension, Perceived Behaviour Control directly influences farmers’ intentions and behaviour during the decision-making period.